November 8, 2018 • De Pree Journal

 Sarah Magidoff is the founder of Canopy, a boutique creative studio offering graphic design and brand strategy packages for emerging creative businesses.
 She also founded the Instagram hashtag movement #SlowEntrepreneur.
 The Slow Entrepreneur movement is a community of entrepreneurs redefining what it means to “hustle” and achieving sustainable success through the cultivation of healthy work-life boundaries.

-Paul Matsushima is the project manager for Fuller’s De Pree Center for Leadership.
+Paul Matsushima is the operations manager for Fuller’s De Pree Center for Leadership.
 He is the author of Thank You Very Mochi, a children’s book about preserving family culture and traditions, and writes for Inheritance Magazine.
 Paul holds a Master of Theology from Fuller.